json-hc/json-hc-specification/gameserver-json-example.md

 #### no self link in the server object

-If the `server` object does not contain a self link retrieve the link for the server:
+If the `server` object does not contain a `http://json-hc.org/rels/self` link retrieve the link for the server:

 1. GET `/`